-The church must operate on the basis of consensus in Confessional matters.
-There is no such thing as absolute authority for Confessional statements; the authority is the relative one of consensus.
+The Church must operate on the basis of consensus in confessional matters.
+There is no such thing as absolute authority for confessional statements, the authority is the relative one of consensus.
 However, that does not make it only relatively binding.
-It is relative in the sense that it stands under the judgment of Scripture, but it is binding inasmuch as it represents the consensus of the church's understanding of Scripture on given matters.
+It is relative in the sense that it stands under the judgment of Scripture, but is binding inasmuch as it represents the consensus of the Church's understanding of Scripture on given matters.
 The authority of Confession relates to the Confession as summary of the Scripture.
-The Confession in this sense binds the church to the proclamation of the Gospel and it is the Gospel which gives the Confession its obligatory character.
+The Confession in this sense binds the Church to the proclamation of the Gospel and it is the gospel which gives the Confession its obligatory character.
 For this reason as well a Confession is binding not simply for the historical period in which it is written but universally inasmuch as it is a summary of the Scripture.

-The question may be raised, "What then distinguishes such Confessional authority from that of the Roman Church?"
+The question may be raised, "What then distinguishes such confessional authority from that of the Roman Church?"
 The answer clearly is that the Confessions are not regarded as absolute authorities.
 Their statements are always open to challenge.
-It is in fact the theological responsibility of the church to be continually and critically reflecting upon the statements which she makes in terms of their relation to the Gospel.
-Not to do this is to fail to understand the relationship of Confession to Scripture.
-The fact that historically this has normally not been done points up two tendencies: (1) the tendency to drift to an absolutist Confessional position (rigid objectivism); (2) the tendency to drift towards an individualistic and sectarian view of Confessions (self-righteous subjectivism).
+It is in fact the theological responsibility of the Church to be continually and critically reflecting upon the statements which she makes in terms of their relation to the Gospel.
+Not do do this is to fail to understand the relationship of Confession to Scripture.
+The fact that Lutherans have historically not normally done this points up two tendencies.
+One is the tendency to drift to an absolutist confessional position (rigid objectivism).
+The second is the tendency to drift towards an individualistic and sectarian view of Confessions (self-righteous subjectivism).
 Neither takes seriously the relative authority of Confession.